fun-laughter-learning-making new friendsREGISTER HERE

 Emergency Contact and Medical Information Form:

-Download here.
 Please bring this to the first day of camp.
 This form must be notarized.
 Champion has a notary in our school office.
+This form is emailed to you along with your registration.

 Drop Off - Pick Up